tm-LBenson/AWS-Slides/_hands_on/2024-1-5-section-5-s3-lesson-11-hands-on.md

 #### Conclusion

-Ordering a device from the AWS Snow Family involves several crucial steps, from selecting the right device and configuring the job to reviewing shipping details and network configurations.
+Ordering a device from the AWS Snow Family involves several important steps, from selecting the right device and configuring the job to reviewing shipping details and network configurations.
 This hands-on guide is designed to familiarize you with the ordering process, ensuring you are prepared to efficiently manage data transportation jobs using AWS Snow Family devices.